Shashwath Santosh is a designer and researcher based in New York. Previously at Doris Dev.

 Generous Instagram pages and second-hand resale sites have long helped stooping communities.
 But these are not tailored specifically for the unique sub-culture.
 Perhaps a dedicated system could be developed to help improve the success rate of finding items.

-Introducing Stooper, a community-based app designed by and for stoopers.
-It provides live updates and an interactive map-based feed that displays all the interesting finds nearby.
-With real-time information on the availability and location of objects on the street, Stooper makes it easy for you to decide where to go.
+3. With real-time information on the availability and location of objects on the street, Stooper makes it easy for you to decide where to go.

-Map-based Discovery Experience
+Fig 1: Map-Based Discovery Experience

-Relevant Object Information
+Fig 2: Relevant Object Information

-Report As Taken
+Fig 3: Report As Taken

-AI Assited Posting Experience
+Fig 4: AI Assited Posting Experience

 RESEARCH ROADMAP